stefanfluck/palmpy/README.md

 with a clear focus on the first, as it is clearly the most labor-intensive and tedious step of them all.
 This repo also contains the conda environment needed for all those functions.

+Depending on your system, choose the appropriate <env>.yml file.
+Try to use the one with package version info first (conda env create -f palmenv-versinfo.yml -n <newname>).
+This may not work on systems other than windows 10 x86.

 This repository is a the result of student work at the Center for Aviation, ZHAW School of Engineering in Winterthur and is work in progress.